 Formaldehyde is a natural byproduct of the curing process during eyelash application.
 Since lash artists may use lash adhesive up to eight hours a day, artists should wear proper protection like lace carbon filter masks, which reduce exposure to adhesive fumes.
 A ventilation system that filters out volatile organic compounds from the air can also be beneficial to have in a lash application studio.

 In the eyelash industry, there are no formal regulations or standards to determine if a product is “medical-grade.”
 Currently, the U.S. Food & Drug Administration states that eyelash extension adhesives must meet the safety and labeling requirements for cosmetics.
 The good news is, all cyanoacrylate is made under strict conditions, so its quality is consistent.
+Lash Affair recommends using this process on all clients in order to help prevent reactions.

 Sensitive, Clear and Latex-Free Adhesives